hiroshimamiya/EPIB607/Syllabus.md

 ## Required equipment
   - A calculator with square root, log and exponential functions
-  - Laptop
-  -
+  - A computer to access myCourses

 ## Software
 There will be in-class illustrations using R software.
 Many examples contain R codes and public data so that you can replicate the analysis.
-The codes are avaialble in
+The codes are avaialble in: https://github.com/hiroshimamiya/EPIB607/tree/main/Codes
+but also often pasted to lecture slides.